layervault/api/README.md

     /v1/:organization_name/:project(/folder_path)/:file_name/:revision/meta

 ### URL Parameters
-    :organization_name  - The URL encoded name of the Organization.
+    :organization_name  - The URL Organization perma-link.
 Cannot be blank.
-    :project            - The URL encoded name of the Project.
+    :project            - The URL Project perma-link.
 Cannot be blank.
     :folder_path        - An optional path to a folder within a Project.
     :file_name          - The URL encoded name of the File.
     :revision           - An integer representing the Revision.